Brigitte (Overwatch): Gameplay

-Video games

-Brigitte made her video game debut in March 2018, when she was introduced into Overwatchs playable Hero roster.

-Animations

-Brigitte appeared in the November 2017 animated short, Honor and Glory, which centered around the character Reinhardt.

-Coinciding with the announcement of Brigitte being included in Overwatchs playable character roster, Blizzard released a short animated origin story about her, focusing on her relationships with Torbjörn and Reinhardt.

-Comics

-Brigitte made her first official appearance in any form of media in Dragon Slayer, the second issue of Overwatchs digital comic series.
-Dragon Slayer, released in April 2016, features Brigitte throughout, but focuses on Reinhardt defeating local thugs.
-She later appeared in the December 2016 issue Reflections in a panel featuring her family and Reinhardt.

-Reception
+Critical reception

 Brigitte's reveal led to Stewart Chisam—a game developer on Hi-Rez Studios' Paladins—posting a tweet, comparing Brigitte to Ash, a character from Paladins.
 When reached for comment by Kotaku, Chisam expressed that the tweet was a light-hearted joke and an "a bit of an homage to tons of 'Overwatch Clone' comments Paladins received when it first came to market."

+Since her debut, Brigitte was positively received, with fan art of her quickly appearing on social media websites such as Twitter shortly after her reveal.
+Cass Marshall of Polygon attributed some of the appeal to the contrast between her and fellow Overwatch character Reinhardt: "equally resolute, but less hardened by battle and more driven by wanting to prevent damage than inflict it."
+While many depicted her as a knight in this context, Marshall applauded that other artists emphasized her as cute.
+Ana Valens of The Mary Sue praised her as one of the best characters introduced in Overwatch, praising Blizzard Entertainment for portraying a "incredibly strong, extremely competent with blacksmithing" woman and not leaning into butch character tropes.
+Instead Valens felt they portrayed her as between feminine butch and "soft femme", depending on what she's doing at any given time, which helped portray that women falling into those categories could be "big, strong, and buff too".

+Ryan Gilliam of Polygon saw Brigitte as modern take on the concept of a Paladin in fiction, holy warriors that fought to protect but also to defend, acting as a mix of "brawn and peace".
+He stated in science fiction settings the concept was rare, but felt that Blizzard had managed to capture that aesthetic well in presenting a character that seemed more geared to defend others than simply attack.
+He additionally praised how well Brigitte fit in alongside Paladin-type characters from World of Warcraft, another game by Blizzard, and described the duality she represented between character archetypes as "beautiful and interesting".

+Regarding gameplay

 While Brigitte was added to Overwatch on March 20, 2018, she was not added to the servers for the 2018 Overwatch League season until the start of Stage 4, commencing in May 2018.
 To that point, many teams in the League had excelled on the dive composition, particularly the New York Excelsior, which had nearly secured their spot in the season finals.
 With Brigitte was added, other teams adapted her into their team compositions and were able to effectively counter the Excelsior's dive strategies, while Excelsior had not adapted to Brigitte's abilities during season play.
 Though Excelsior still was the League's top seed leading into the finals, they lost their semi-final round to the Philadelphia Fusion, in part because the Fusion had used Brigitte in their compositions to challenge Excelsior's dive approach.